cchanging/asterinas/docs/src/kernel/roadmap.md

 the OS-level isolation enforced by Linux.
 However, [Linux containers are prone to privilege escalation bugs](https://dl.acm.org/doi/10.1145/3274694.3274720).
-With its safety and security prioritized architecture, Asterinas can offer more reliable OS-level isolation, making it ideal for secure containers.
+With its safety and security prioritized architecture, Astros can offer more reliable OS-level isolation, making it ideal for secure containers.